 Ola has been the dominating player in the Indian-ride platform.
 It is a service that allows booking a range of cabs, bikes, rentals and other vehicles through a mobile app.

+Ola has raised a total of $3.8B in funding over 25 rounds.
 Ola has raised over 1 billion dollars in funding through seed funding in 2019 and the funding is provided by Tiger Global and Matrix India.
 It raised $250 million in funding from Softbank in JULY 2019.

 Also read: Success Story of Ola